yilmazgencc/ulcer_classification/docs/README.md

 -  --augmentation_size:

-- To view training results and loss plots, run `python -m visdom.server` and click the URL http://localhost:8097.

-The test results will be saved to a html file here: ``` ./results/${result_dir_name}/latest_train/index.html ```

-### Apply a pre-trained UC Grade Classificaiton model and evaluate
+### Apply a pre-trained SCI-AIDE model and evaluate
 For reproducability, you can download the pretrained models for each algorithm [here.]()

 ## Issues